 Constellation De-Orbiting Obligations

 We have certain de-orbit obligations under our FCC licenses.
-We began de-orbiting individual first generation satellites as they were replaced with new satellites.
-We completed the required de-orbit initiation process for our first-generation satellites during 2019.
-All of our second-generation satellites are subject to a 25-year de-orbit standard.
-We plan to de-orbit our second-generation consistent with this standard, in accordance with the FCC authorization of our current constellation.
+All of our second-generation satellites are subject to a 25-year deorbit standard under the FCC authorization of our current constellation.

 Aireon LLC and Aireon Holdings LLC Agreement